Our Story

 Mission

-The Reversal Initiative was born from a simple conviction: the tools to fight Alzheimer's should not be locked behind paywalls.
+The Reversal Initiative was born from a simple conviction: the computational tools to fight Alzheimer's should be accessible to qualified academic and foundation-funded researchers — not gated by enterprise software costs.

-David assembled a team of AI researchers, computational biologists, and open-source developers.
-Together with Enrique Zueco, they began building what would become a comprehensive computational drug discovery platform -- 37+ modules covering everything from virtual screening to molecular dynamics simulation to toxicology prediction.
+David assembled a team of AI researchers and computational biologists.
+Together with Enrique Zueco, they began building what would become a comprehensive computational drug-discovery platform covering everything from virtual screening to molecular dynamics simulation to toxicology prediction — a 37-module platform offered under partnership access to the labs that need it.

-“We're not building a company.
+“We're not building a company in the venture sense.
 We're building a bridge between a preclinical breakthrough and the therapies that families like mine are desperate for.
-Every tool we create is free.
-Every result we generate is published openly.”
+Foundation-funded researchers and academic partners get the tools at no cost.
+Every result we generate is published in peer-reviewed venues.”

 — David Scott Lewis, Founder

-The platform started with the NAD+ pathway -- the mechanism behind the Cell Reports Medicine breakthrough.
+The platform started with the NAD+ pathway -- the mechanism behind the Pieper lab's Cell Reports Medicine 2025 reversal study, the first published precedent we follow.
 But it was designed from the beginning to work with any Alzheimer's target.
 BACE1.
 GSK-3-beta.
 NMDA receptors.
 Neuroinflammation pathways.
-Any researcher, anywhere in the world, can use these tools for any target.
+Qualified research partners can apply the tools to any target in their portfolio.

-This is open science.
+This is partnership science.
 This is the mission.

 Because someone's mother is running out of time.
 Because someone's sister is counting on us.
 Because 55 million families deserve better than "there is no cure."